-Editor’s note: Welcome to another installment of our weekly War Books series!
+Editor’s note: Welcome to another installment of our War Books series!
 The premise is simple and straightforward.
 We ask an expert on a particular topic to recommend five books on that topic and tell us what sets each one apart.
 War Books is a resource for MWI readers who want to learn more about important subjects related to modern war and are looking for books to add to their reading lists.

 At Ease: Stories I Tell to Friends, by Dwight D. Eisenhower